 A better approach is to share your needs and let them describe how they would solve it and in what timeframe.
-You can then select a service provider based on many factors, including recommended solution, quality of past work, timeline and cost.
+You can then make your selection based on many factors, including their recommended solution, quality of past work, timeline and cost.

 There’s no “standard” amount of time that developers are booked up.
 It completely depends on the individual (or company) and their current workload.
 My team is typically booked 1-3 months in advance, but it varies.
 Right now, we’re scheduling projects starting Dec 4th, 2023.

 Last year an agency with whom I’ve worked on many projects reached out to discuss another project.
 The client was in a rush and they were trying to accommodate.
 They ended up using a different developer who was available a few weeks before me.
 I followed up a few months later; they ran into lots of issues with their developer and ended up launching later than they would’ve with my timeline and with a lower quality website.
 From the agency: “We so missed your expertise on our last website.
 I won’t make that mistake again.”

 How long before a website is ready for review?